Grilling Your Hot Dogs

 - Don’t limit yourself to just one type of condiment.

-You now know that small blunders can destroy your hot dogs flavour so grill your hot dogs by keeping these points in mind.
+You now know that small blunders can destroy your hot dogs flavor so grill your hot dogs by keeping these points in mind.